Skip to content

 Design

-One of our main objectives was to design something as simple and compact as possible, minimizing space occupancy and allowing for maximum freedom of movement along the Z-axis.
+One of our goals was to design something as simple and compact as possible, minimizing space occupancy and allowing for maximum freedom of movement along the Z-axis.

 Development